 Discovery of lead in Minnigaff

-The first discovery of lead in the parish of Minnigaff happened by accident.
+The first discovery of lead in Minnigaff happened by accident.
 In 1763, a soldier was working on the construction of the military road from Carlisle to Portpatrick when he struck lead.

 A few years earlier, an Englishman called Cuthbert Readshaw was looking to start up a lead mine in the south of Scotland.
 In 1755, he contacted merchants William Carruthers and George Clerk to get advice on how to do this.